-Foucault has a grand legacy of sorts, no doubt, but that does not mean his work has not been challenged or, perhaps more accurately, extended.
-Nikolas Rose (1999), in his Powers of Freedom: Reframing Political Thought, buys into Foucault's understanding of contemporary society as networked, but he does not believe we have much to gain by understanding it as a disciplinary society; rather, Rose proposes that we live, work, and breathe as a control society: "Rather than being confined, like its subjects, to a succession of institutional sites, the control of conduct was now immanent to all the places in which deviation could occur, inscribed into the dynamics of the practices into which human beings are connected."
-We no longer need hospitals, schools, asylums or prisons to monitor and correct our activities; instead, our way of being in the world is now personally connected.
+grand legacy of sorts, no doubt, but that does not mean his work has not been challenged or, perhaps more accurately, extended.

+Nikolas Rose, author of "Control" in his Powers of Freedom: Reframing Political Thought, buys into Foucault's understanding of contemporary society as networked, but he does not believe we have much to gain by understanding it as a disciplinary society; rather, Rose proposes that we live, work, and breathe as a control society: "Rather than being confined, like its subjects, to a succession of institutional sites, the control of conduct was now immanent to all the places in which deviation could occur, inscribed into the dynamics of the practices into which human beings are connected."34 We no longer need hospitals, schools, asylums or prisons to monitor and correct our activities; instead, our way of being in the world is now personally connected.
 We are a society of self-policing (by prompt of none other than the everyday networks in which we partake) risk managers: "Conduct is continually monitored and reshaped by logics immanent within all networks of practice.
-Surveillance is 'designed in' to the flows of everyday existence" (234).
-Rose challenges Foucault by suggesting that, in a control society, power is more potent, more dangerous, even.
+Surveillance is 'designed in' to the flows of everyday existence."35 Rose challenges Foucault by suggesting that, in a control society, power is more potent, more dangerous, even.
 Rather than an institution using disciplinary intervention to correct deviant individuals, control societies work on the premise of regulation.
-This makes power more "effective," according to Rose, "becausee changing individuals is difficult and ineffective-and it also makes power less obtrusive thus diminishing its political and moral fallout.
-It also makes resistance more difficult...[;]
+This makes power more "effective," according to Rose, "because changing individuals is difficult and ineffective-and it also makes power less obtrusive-thus

-Titles that are mentioned in the text itself or in notes (as well as on the references page) are capitalized "headlinestyle."
-This means capitalizing the first letter of the first word of the title and subtitle as well as any and all important words. including proper nouns.
+Titles that are mentioned in the text itself or in notes (as well as in the bibliography) are capitalized "headlinestyle."
+This means capitalizing the first letter of the first word of the title and subtitle as well as any and all important words, including proper nouns.

 Some instructors, journals or disciplines may prefer sentence-style capitalization.
-This means following the quidelines above but excluding the important words that are not proper nouns.
+This means following the guidelines above but excluding the important words that are not proper nouns.